-Today, I was reading about attachment styles and therapy and pondering on a few things.
-There are 4 main types of attachment styles: secure, anxious/preoccupied/resistant, avoidant and disorganized.
+Today, I was reading about attachment styles and adult relationships.
+As humans, we are programmed to bond with our caregivers for survival.
+The way they respond to our needs early on is crucial to our emotional health later on in life.
+There are four main types of attachment styles: secure, anxious/preoccupied/resistant, avoidant and disorganized.

 The infant is left alone with a stranger while the primary caregiver/attachment figure leaves the room.
 The the attachment figure returns.
 The infant’s behavior is observed.
 Three main patterns emerged from this experiment: